MapofLife/rstoat/README.md

 To use STOAT, one must first [create a Map of Life account](https://auth.mol.org/register).
 Once an account has been created, a user can upload datasets to be annotated through the [Map of Life uploader](https://mol.org/upload/datasets). *At the current time, data upload must be carried out from the Map of Life website.* All further steps of the annotation process may be carried out either on the web application or in this R package.
 A list of functions is provided below, most notably "start_annotation_batch"; see the Introduction vignette for example code.

-Additionally, a simple annotation function "start_annotation_simple"" is provided to allow for limited annotation capacity without the need to use the web interface of the Map of Life Uploader.
+Additionally, a simple annotation function "start_annotation_simple"" is provided to allow for limited annotation capacity (1000 records) without the need to use the web interface of the Map of Life Uploader.
 This function has a significantly lower record limit, nor does it serve the complete set of layers provided by the full annotator, but finds use as a testing tool and convenient means of running a pilot annotation.
 The simple annotator is distinct in its code from the full annotator, utilizing Google Earth Engine rather than Descartes Labs as a data source.
 Slight discrepancies in annotations are attributable to this, though any severe discrepancies should be reported to the STOAT team.
 We strongly recommend use of the full annotator for research applications.

 ### Package Functions: